 Descriptive statistics focused on frequencies and proportions for categorical variables.
-The chi-square test was used to assess the statistical significance of medians and proportions, respectively.
-Multivariable logistic regression analyzes assessed predictors of HPV and penile cancer knowledge and perceptions.
-The cohort was stratified by gender and results were weighted using the jackknife method with replicate weights to reflect the US population based on the complex survey design.
+The Chi-square test was used to assess the statistical significance of medians and proportions.
+Multivariable logistic regression analyses assessed predictors of HPV and penile cancer knowledge and perceptions.
+The cohort was stratified by gender and results were weighted using the jackknife method with replicate weights to reflect the U.S. population based on the complex survey design.
 All analyses were performed using SAS, Version 9.3.
-A 2-sided p-value of less than 0.05 was used as the threshold for statistical significance.
+A two-sided p<0.05 was used as the threshold for statistical significance.
 The study received a waiver by the institutional review board.